erezsh/autocast/README.md

 ## Case Study

-As a case study, let's use it on a JSON class:
+As a case study, let's use Autocast on a toy JSON class:

 ```python
 import json